-The theme that serves as the focus for this course is "How can we face challenges with a positive mindset?"
-Students read novels, plays, poetry, nonfiction, and short stories with attention to comprehension, text-based responses, vocabulary, and literary devices.
-Units of study include "Coming of Age," "Struggling Through Adversity," and "Character Development," with several core texts embedded, including The Glass Castle, Romeo and Juliet, and The Odyssey.
-Opportunity exists for writing in the form of essays of comparison, analysis, responses to literature, and synthesis.
+The question that serves as the focus for this course is, "What does it mean to be different?"
+Students read novels, plays, poetry, nonfiction, and short stories with attention to comprehension, vocabulary, and literary devices, such as point of view.
+Titles to be read may include Romeo and Juliet, The House on Mango Street, The Odyssey, and Of Mice And Men.
+Opportunity exists for writing in the form of essays of comparison, self-expression, responses to literature, and for research.
+In addition, students participate in several individual reading projects and young adult literature circles.
 Students are responsible for home learning and outside reading assignments.

-014 ENGLISH 9 (H) \
+014 ENGLISH 9 (H)